68 Sights in Brno, Czechia (with Map and Images)

 Show sight on map

-Denisovy sady, originally Františkov Park, is a city park on the edge of the Brno cadastral area of the City of Brno.
-They are situated on the slope of Petrova Hill between the preserved section of the original city walls and the road in Husova Street.
-Several serpentine paths pass through the park, connecting it with Nádražní and Bašty streets.
+Denis Gardens, originally Františkov Park, is a city park on the edge of the Brno cadastral area of the City of Brno.
+They are situated on the slope of Petrov Hill between the preserved section of the original city walls and the road in Husova Street.
+The park is crossed by several serpentine paths connecting it with Nádražní and Bašty streets.
 The park also includes the Governor's Garden.
-The Capuchin Gardens are connected to the park.
+The park is connected to the Capuchin Gardens.

 Wikipedia: Denisovy sady (CS)